Broncos place franchise tag on Justin Simmons again, this time for $13.729 million

-The Broncos took the expected next step in securing Justin Simmons’ return for the 2021 season by placing another franchise tag on the safety Friday.
+ENGLEWOOD, Colo. — The Denver Broncos took the expected next step in securing Justin Simmons’ return for the 2021 season by placing another franchise tag on the safety Friday.

 The tag comes with a guaranteed $13.729 million salary.
 The Broncos and Simmons’ representatives are not far apart on reaching a multi-year contract agreement, but the tag was placed for two reasons.
 One, for Simmons’ side, it drastically reduces the chances of getting a third franchise tag later in his career.
 And secondly, it gives the Broncos and Simmons until July 15 to finalize negotiations on a multi-year extension.